ajflexxx/bmad-method-guide/11-bmad-tasks-reference.md

 **Other important information**:

-LLM directives in tasks differ from those in templates or checklists.
-In tasks, they primarily handle:
+LLM directives are **rarely needed** in BMad tasks - only about 10% of core tasks use them (2 out of 21 tasks).
+Most tasks accomplish their goals effectively with visible instructions alone.
+LLM directives in tasks differ from those in templates or checklists and should be used sparingly.

+In tasks, LLM directives primarily handle:

 - **Environment detection**: Checking configuration settings, tool availability
 - **Conditional execution**: Different paths based on project state or user responses
 - **Content generation**: Large document structures or complex outputs
 - **Error recovery**: Graceful handling when expected tools/files aren't available
 - **Hidden complexity**: Processing logic that users don't need to see but agents must follow

-The `[[LLM: ...]]` syntax ensures these instructions are processed by the AI but never shown to users, maintaining a clean interface while enabling sophisticated task behavior.
-This is particularly valuable for tasks that must work across different environments (IDE vs web UI) or adapt to varying project configurations.
+The `[[LLM: ...]]` syntax ensures these instructions are processed by the AI but never shown to users.
+While this maintains a clean interface, **consider first whether visible instructions would be clearer** - transparency often benefits users more than hidden logic.

-When creating expansion pack tasks, use LLM directives to:
+When creating expansion pack tasks, you MAY use LLM directives if truly necessary to:

 - Check for domain-specific tools or dependencies
 - Generate complex domain artifacts (reports, configurations, analyses)
 - Implement branching logic based on your domain's requirements
 - Handle edge cases without cluttering visible instructions

+**Note on Quoting**: When documenting examples from BMad source files, preserve typos and formatting exactly as they appear (e.g., "AEGNT" instead of "AGENT" if that's what the source contains)

 ### Important Notes